 GEICO Auto Insurance Claims

-Don’t fall for their tricks.
-Hiring an attorney can prevent adjusters from basing your compensation off of unfair practices and improper investigations.
-For instance, an experienced attorney on your side can prevent an adjuster from basing compensation for your medical bills on reduced amounts that they determined to be the usual charge for similar medical care in your area.
-Having competent legal representation can protect you against unfair practices that reduce your chances of receiving the money you need to cover the full cost of your accident injuries.
+Even established companies, like GEICO, can make a mistake when calculating your damages.
+Having an experienced attorney on your side can prevent an adjuster from basing compensation for your medical bills on reduced amounts that they determined to be the usual charge for similar medical care in your area.
+Having competent legal representation can protect you from receiving an inadequate settlement to cover the full cost of your accident injuries.

 Personal Injury Lawsuits